7 Graphs

 Shortest Paths

 Define the shortest-path distance \delta(s, v) from s to v as the minimum number of edges in any path from vertex s to vertex v.
-A path of lenght \delta(s, v) is called a shortest path from s to v.
+A path of length \delta(s, v) is called a shortest path from s to v.
 If v is not reachable from s, then \delta(s, v)=\infty.

 A remarkable byproduct of BFS is that it computes the shortest-path distances v.d of all reachable vertices v from s along the way; see line #18.
 The proof that v.d is, in fact, \delta(s, v) is rather technical.
 An interested student may call upon the textbook (Cormen et al. 2009, 558–60).